 Many people still chose to have their own displays in their back gardens and so befriending a local can definitely have some perks.
 The fireworks might not be as large as those at the main events but is can just as spark-tacular (sorry).

-In the UK, fireworks are only sold in shops in the week running up to Fireworks Night and before New Year.
+Across Britain, fireworks are only sold in shops in the week running up to Fireworks Night and before New Year.
 You’ll see fireworks for sale at the front of supermarkets and there are even pop-up shops which appear with the sole purpose of selling fireworks and sparklers.

 Like any fireworks event, safety needs to be top priority so if you’re opting for a firework party in the garden then you need to make sure whoever is in charge is a responsible, sober person!
 These can be great intimate events and for some reason the fact that they are YOUR personal fireworks does add a little to the night but these things are explosives and dangerous so please be careful with them!
 Read the instructions, keep a safe distance and don’t kid around with them.